Q: What is the deadline to apply for Bright Futures?

 Q: When can I start the application process?

-A: Students can start the application process in mid-October of their senior year of high school.
+A: Students can start the application process on November 1st of their senior year of high school.
 Counselors will let students know when the application process has opened.
 This date will vary by school.

 Q: Do I have to apply every year?

 A: Yes.
 You will only complete the online application once but must meet the community service, FAFSA requirement and maintain the required cumulative GPA of 2.0 or higher each semester to maintain eligibility for funds.

 Q: How does Bright Futures know where to send my grant?

 A: As part of the application process, you will go to ‘My Colleges’ and add your school of enrollment.
 If this requirement is not completed, you will not receive funds.